 - 1.1 The principal purpose of this report is for the Executive to recommend proposals in respect of the Council's 2018-19 budget, as the basis for setting the 2018-19 budget and council tax.
-The Policy and Performance Scrutiny Committee will review the proposed budget at its meeting on 18th January 2018 and its comments will be taken into account in setting the final budget and level of council tax at Council on 22nd February 2018.
-This report does not incorporate the provisional local government finance settlement for 2018-19 due to its late announcement by the Government. - 1.2 The contents of this report are summarised below:
+The Policy and Performance Scrutiny Committee reviewed the proposed budget at its meeting on 18th January 2018 and its comments will be taken into account in setting the final budget and level of council tax at Council on 22nd February 2018. - 1.2 The contents of this report are summarised below: